openhab/openhab-addons/bundles/org.openhab.binding.hdpowerview/README.md

 For vertical shades, the binding maps the vertical position of the "rail" to the Rollershutter ▲ / ▼ commands, and its respective percent value.
 And for horizontal shades, it maps the horizontal position of the "truck" to the Rollershutter ▲ / ▼ commands, and its respective percent value.

-Depending on whether the shade is a top-down, bottom-up, left-right, right-left, or dual action shade, the `OPEN` and `CLOSED` position of the shades may differ from the ▲ / ▼ commands follows..
+Depending on whether the shade is a top-down, bottom-up, left-right, right-left, dual action shade, or, a shade with a secondary blackout panel, the `OPEN` and `CLOSED` position of the shades may differ from the ▲ / ▼ commands follows..

 | Type of Shade               | Channel           | Rollershutter Command | Motion direction | Shade State    | Percent           | Pebble Remote Button |
 |-----------------------------|-------------------|-----------------------|------------------|----------------|-------------------|----------------------|